Jesus and His followers

 Entire devotion to the will of God is inextricably linked with suffering for Christ and the willingness to give your life for Him.
 When sending his disciples to preach, the Savior said that it would be associated with sorrow and hardship:

-Christ compares the apostles with lambs among wolves (Luke 10.3), warns them that they are about to drink a cup of suffering, similar to the One that He will accept: “Can you use the cup that I will drink or be baptized with the baptism with which I am baptized?
+Christ compares the apostles with lambs among wolves (Luke 10.3), and warns them that they are about to drink a cup of suffering, similar to the One that He will accept: “Can you use the cup that I will drink or be baptized with the baptism with which I am baptized?
 They say to Him: we can.

-“I die every day” (1 Cor.
-15:31), that is, “all the days I am in such circumstances that death threatens me, but I do not retreat, but I surrender myself to the decision of my will for this death, and so I hold myself as one who has to die immediately”.
+“I die every day” (1 Corinthians 15:31), that is, “all the days I am in such circumstances that death threatens me, but I do not retreat, but I surrender myself to the decision of my will for this death, and so I hold myself as one who has to die immediately”.

 The apostles, wishing to be faithful to Christ even to death, crown their feat with a martyr’s death.
 This is how eleven of the twelve apostles ended their lives.
 He suffered death for Christ and St. the Apostle Paul.